Tej-Pasumarti/FirstRepo/git/README.md

 and pushes their changes to the remote branch.
     git push --force-with-lease origin <branch-name>

-During the code review process, we should avoid a squashing of commits
+During the code review process, we should not squash any commits

 When satisfied, they comment on the pull request `Ready to merge.`